GREENSBORO, N.C. — Anchor Tracey McCain wakes you up every weekday morning from 4:30 to 7 a.m. on WFMY News 2’s The Good

-Tracey is a member of the National Association of Black Journalists and Alpha Kappa Alpha Sorority Inc., and Jack and Jill of America, Inc. Tracey has been twice nominated for Emmy Awards for her involvement in the community service program Read 2 Succeed.
+Tracey is a member of the National Association of Black Journalists, Alpha Kappa Alpha Sorority Inc., and Jack and Jill of America, Inc. Tracey has been twice nominated for Emmy Awards for her involvement in the community service program Read 2 Succeed.
 In January 2015, her hard work paid off when she won an Emmy.

-Tracey was voted one of the Triad's top anchors in the Greensboro News & Record's 2019 Readers-Choice Awards poll and was voted the winner two years in a row in 2021 and 2022.
-In 2020, Tracey was also named in Black Inc. Magazine's Top 40 under 40 in North Carolina among other recognitions and accolades.
+Tracey was one of the top anchors in the Greensboro News & Record's 2019 Readers-Choice Awards poll and was voted the winner two years in a row in 2021 and 2022.
+In 2020, Tracey was also named in the inaugural class of Black Inc. Magazine's Top 40 under 40 in North Carolina among other recognitions and accolades.

 When Tracey’s not at work, she enjoys every minute with her family.
-Tracey and her husband of seven years have three young children.
+Tracey and her husband have three young children.

 Facebook: Tracey McCain

 Stay connected to local, national, and breaking news: Download the new WFMY News 2 app.